 - Study up.
 If you’re a brand new driver, look for a discount on your premium if you’ve successfully completed a certified drivers’ education class.

 - Embrace your age.
 Insurance companies want to insure good, experienced drivers who have a lower risk of getting into a collision.
-Most insurance companies offer discounts for drivers aged 45 and older.
+Most insurance companies offer discounts or reduced premiums for drivers aged 45 and older.

 Choosing your chariot

 - Pick the right make and model.
 When you’re trying to choose a vehicle that will cost less to insure, it’s about more than just the vehicle’s price.
 In fact, a more expensive vehicle with higher safety ratings and more security features may cost less to insure than a cheaper vehicle that tends to experience more insurance claims, even though the more expensive vehicle would cost more to repair or replace.
 Learn more about how your vehicle’s make and model can affect the price of your insurance.